xbworks/demos-littleprince2/README.md

-# littleprince2
+# demos-littleprince2
-Demos in path of producing littleprince2
+Demos in producing littleprince2